-- If an employee's performance is rated unsatisfactory on the Performance Appraisal form, the principal/supervisor shall complete a Performance Improvement Report form.
+- If an employee's performance is rated unsatisfactory on the Performance Appraisal form, d. the principal/supervisor shall complete a Performance Improvement Report form.
 An employee who has been rated unsatisfactory will be observed for four (4) work weeks.
+Employees may request two days of on-the-iob mentoring to be provided prior to the final week of observation.
+A mentor will be provided if one is available.
+Mentors will be identified through a jointly agreed process by SPS and SEA, and will receive a 20% increase in their hourly rate for time spent as a mentor.
+The employee's request for mentoring must be submitted in writing to the principal within three (3) working days of receiving the Performance Improvement Report form.
+The principal will respond to the employee's written request within three (3) working days.
 At the end of that time period, the employee will be re-evaluated and if he/she is still performing unsatisfactorily in the same category(s), will be placed on probation for three (3) work weeks.
 At the end of this probationary period, the employee will be re-evaluated and: a) be removed from probationary status, b) be placed on extended probation, which shall normally be for three (3) work weeks, or c) be terminated. - e.
 At any time when a PIP is presented to the employee, the employee shall have the right to have an SEA representative present.
 An opportunity must be provided, including reasonable help, for the employee to improve in the area(s) of weakness indicated.
 Professional development may be requested by the employee to assist with deficiencies and incorporated into the plan. - f.
 Regular employees who are transferred to positions which represent a change in job title may at the option of the principal/supervisor be evaluated monthly for three (3) consecutive months. - g.
 Employees covered by this Agreement shall not be responsible for evaluating other classified employees or certificated employees. - h.
 Optional Participation in Goal Setting

-In addition to the annual evaluation process, described above, any regular employee may participate in goal setting.
+In addition to the annual evaluation process, described above, any regular employee may participate in Goal Setting.
 Optional goal setting allows employees to receive a higher level of recognition in their overall performance rating.

-Employees who engage in goal setting are eligible to receive an overall rating of "Excellent" if they receive a rating of "Excellent" in at least five (5) competencies and may not receive a rating lower than "Strong" in the remaining competencies.
-Employees who do not engage in goal setting must receive an "Excellent" rating in at least seven (7) [SAEOP] or eight (8) [Paraprofessional] competencies and no rating less than "Strong".
+Employees who engage in goal setting are eligible to receive an overall rating of "Excellent" if they receive a rating of "Excellent" in at least five (5) competencies and a rating of "Strong" in the remaining competencies.
+Employees who do not engage in goal setting must receive an "Excellent" rating in at least seven (7) competencies and no rating less than "Strong" to have an overall rating of "Excellent".